argoproj/argo-cd/docs/tracking_strategies.md

 ArgoCD provides means to override the parameters of a ksonnet app.
 This gives some extra flexibility in having *some* parts of the k8s manifests determined dynamically.
 It also serves as an alternative way of redeploying an application by changing application parameters via ArgoCD, instead of making the changes to the manifests in git.

 The following is an example of where this would be useful: A team maintains a "dev" environment, which needs to be continually updated with the latest version of their guestbook application after every build in the tip of master.
-To solve this, the ksonnet application would expose an parameter named `guestbookImage`, whose value used in the `dev` environment contains a placeholder value (e.g. `example/guestbook:replaceme`) intended to be set externally (outside of git) such as build systems.
-As part of the build pipeline, the parameter value of the `guestbookImage` would be continually updated to the freshly built image (e.g. `example/guestbook:abcd123`).
-A sync operation would result in application being redeployed with the new image.
+To solve this, the ksonnet application would expose an parameter named `image`, whose value used in the `dev` environment contains a placeholder value (e.g. `example/guestbook:replaceme`) intended to be set externally (outside of git) such as by build systems.
+As part of the build pipeline, the parameter value of the `image` would be continually updated to the freshly built image (e.g. `example/guestbook:abcd123`).
+A sync operation would result in the application being redeployed with the new image.

-The ArgoCD provides these operations conveniently via the CLI, or alternatively via the gRPC/REST API.
+ArgoCD provides these operations conveniently via the CLI, or alternatively via the gRPC/REST API.
 ```
-$ argocd app set guestbook -p guestbookImage:example/guestbook:abcd123
+$ argocd app set guestbook -p guestbook=image=example/guestbook:abcd123
 $ argocd app sync guestbook
 ```